-As more and more of those articles appear—and more authors and speakers attempt to brand themselves as "Millennial whisperers"—a few tropes about Millennials recur again and again.
+As more and more of those articles appear—and more authors and speakers attempt to brand themselves as "Millennial whisperers"—a few tropes about Millennials marketing recur again and again.

 My advice as a researcher (and a practicing Millennial) is to mostly ignore the advice of those generational gurus.
-And, in that spirit, with this article I'm going to dispel three of the most commonly repeated myths about Millennials.
+And, in that spirit, with this article I'm going to dispel three of the most commonly repeated myths about marketing to Millennials.

-Myth No. 1: Millennials are the Zodiac Killer
+Myth No. 1: Millennials are the Zodiac Killer of Industries

 You've seen the headlines: According to Business Insider, "'Psychologically Scarred' Millennials Are Killing Dozens of Industries."
 Perhaps no Millennial news trope is more common than the Millennial serial killer: The unique habits and lifestyle choices of the Millennial generation are ostensibly killing countless industries, among them napkins, chain restaurants, non-craft beer, real estate, golf, motorcycles, and diamonds.

 Truth: Technology is driving changes that are affecting all of us

 When you read a headline describing something Millennials have killed, stop to consider whether there are other forces driving the change.